Galois cohomology of a number field is Koszul: Introduction

 \subsection{Koszulity of ideals of relations}

 Let $B$ be a Koszul algebra and $J\sub B$ be a two-sided ideal concentrated in the degrees $n\ge 2$.
 Set $A=B/J$.
-Then $J$ is a Koszul left $B$\+module (in the appropriately shifted grading) if and only if $A_+=A_1\oplus A_2\oplus A_3\oplus\dsb$ is a Koszul left $B$\+module.
+Then $J$ is a Koszul left $B$\+module (in the grading appropriately shifted by~$1$) if and only if $A_+=A_1\oplus A_2\oplus A_3\oplus\dsb$ is a Koszul left $B$\+module.
 In this case, by~\cite[Corollary~6.2(c)]{Pbogom}, the algebra $A$ itself is Koszul.

 Now let $\Lambda$ be the exterior (free supercommutative) algebra over a field~$k$ generated by a set of elements $x_\alpha$ of degree~$1$ and $A=\Lambda/J$ be the quotient algebra of $\Lambda$ by an ideal of monomials of degree $n\ge 2$ in~$x_\alpha$.
 Let $T$ denote the set of all quadratic monomials $x_\alpha x_\beta$ that are nonzero in $A$; consider $T$ as the set of edges of an (infinite) graph with the set of vertices~$\{x_\alpha\}$.